e10v/tea-tasting/README.md

 The `statistic` parameter is a callable which accepts a NumPy array as the first parameter, and the `axis` parameter which defines an axis along which the statistic is computed.

-The first parameter of the `Bootstrap` class is a name or a list of names of the columns used in the calculation of a statistic.
+The `Bootstrap` class's first parameter should be the name or a list of names of columns used in calculating a statistic.

 The other parameters are: